-"A gentleman of my acquaintance, aged about forty, was troubled with difficulty and pain in making water, which was of fifteen years standing; the original cause of which was an inflammation and abscessin the prostate gland from a venereal cause: the difficulty in making water increased at times, so as to amount to a total suppression, and greatly endangered his life.
-A hollow bougie, which however could not be introduced without great difficulty and pain, saved him more than once from death.
+- about forty, was troubled with difficulty and pain in making water, which was of fifteen years standing; the original cause of which was an inflammation and abscess in the prostate gland from a venereal cause: the difficulty in making water increased at times, so as to amount to a total suppression, and greatly endangered his life.
+A hollow bougie, which however could not be introduced without great difficulty and pain, saved him more than once from death. - "The principal feat of his pain was about the neck of the bladder.
+An acid being difcovered to predominate in his urine, he was advised to the use of the Aqua Mephitica Alkalina; this relieved him in a short time, so much as to enable him to pass his water freely, and with very little pain; though there is no doubt but that the prostate gland remains

-"The principal seat of his pain was about the neck of the bladder.
-An acid being discovered to predominate in his urine, he was advised to the use of the Aqua Mephitica Alkalina; this relieved him in a short time, so much as to enable him to pass his water freely, and with very little pain; though there is no doubt but that the prostate gland remains AQUA MEPHITICA ALKALINA.
-147 still in a morbid state.
+AQUA MEPHITICA ALKALINA: 147 still in a morbid state.
 He perseveres in the use of the remedy.